AninditaBasu/indica/CONTRIBUTING.md

 - :question: Have a question?
 See [About this project](https://aninditabasu.github.io/indica/html/about.html), and if your question remains unanswered, open an issue.

-- :bug: Found a bug?
+- :beetle: Found a bug?
 Open an issue.

+- :tada: Built an app with these APIs?
+Open an issue to ask it to be mentioned in the docs.

 ## How we work